tenko/ECSStdLib/doc/index.rst

 Intro
 #####

-This library is developed for the *ECS Oberon-2 Compiler*.
+This library is developed for the *ECS Oberon-2 Compiler* to support application development.

-The intended use case is small personal utilities and applications on the Windows and Linux platform.
-For now only the Windows and Linux platforms are tested.
-In addition baremetal platforms arm32t are supported with a seperate makefile.

-The API is a not intended to be compatibe with legacy Oberon-2 code and rather use comparable Python standard library API or POSIX where it fits.
+Currently the *Windows*, *Linux* & embedded *ARMv7M* targets are supported.

+The :ref:`Const` module defines constants reused throughout the library.

+The stream concept is used troughout the modules to support formatting, reading and writing of data.
+The :ref:`Type` module defines the basic stream type interface.

 The unit tests can be inspected for basic usage.
 For more complete usage the :ref:`DataConfig` module is